brightlinxu/Grocery-Money-Splitter/README.md

 Hey everyone!
-This is an app that devides grocery bills.
-[Link to web page](https://groceries.brightxu.com/)
+This is an app that devides grocery bills -> [link to web page](https://groceries.brightxu.com/)

 I hope you find it useful and feel free to let me know if there's anything you want me to add or if anything isn't working properly.